 Advancement comes from creating standards, and new standards are derived from innovation ahead of others.
 Innovation is the sum of invention and introduction (Nordfos 2009, 4).
 In order to achieve the status of an advanced nation, many requirements need to be met on various levels.
 First of all, at the individual level, community members who are capable of critical, rational, and creative thinking are needed (Dyer, Gregersen, and Christensen 2009).

 At the societal level, there needs to be recognition of private property rights, fair competition among and multiple opportunities according to the merits of members, the rule of law, and good institutions of governance.
 These characteristics in coordination will create an environment where healthy and imaginative members are nurtured.
-Basically, advanced societies are open societies that freely import and export information and human and material resources.
+Basically, advanced societies are open societies that freely import external information, and human and material resources and export internal ideational and material resources outside.
 Freedom of transportation, communication, and commerce is the sine qua non of advancement.
-There needs to be a balance of power in statesociety relations.
-The state needs to exercise leadership that facilitates the dynamism of society, and society needs to possess power that allows its freedom from the state and at the same time checks and balances the state.
+There needs to be a balance of power in state-society relations.
+The state needs to exercise leadership that facilitates the dynamism of society, and society needs to possess power that allows its freedom from the state and at the same time checks the state.
 At the international level, competition and active trade with other states are also positive forces for social and economic development (Zakaria 2009, chap.
 3).